 The bogons list for IPv6 is quite large, and may not load if there is not enough memory in the system, or if the maximum number of table entries is not large enough to contain it.
 See Firewall Maximum Table Entries for information on changing that value.

-Because of the way policy routing works, any traffic that matches a rule specifying a gateway will be forced out to the Internet and will bypass IPsec processing.
+Due to the nature of policy routing any traffic that matches a rule specifying a gateway will be forced out to the Internet and will bypass IPsec processing.
 Rules are added automatically to negate policy routing for traffic destined to remote VPN subnets, but they do not always have the intended effect.
 To disable the automatic negation rules, see Disable Negate rules and add a firewall rule at the top of the rules on the internal interface to pass traffic to the VPN without a gateway set.

-Automatically added IPsec rules are discussed in further depth in IPsec.
+Automatically added IPsec rules are discussed in further depth in IPsec and firewall rules.